PDF: Zip bomb

 PDF streams can have nested filters, which allows one to craft a 5 kilobyte file that unpacks to 1 petabyte in RAM.
-This can be used to cause a denial of service with implementations that don't guard against this like it was the case with pypdf's CVE-2025-55197.
+This can be used to cause a denial of service with implementations that do not guard against this like it was the case with pypdf's CVE-2025-55197.

 Software

 Viewers and editors

 Many PDF viewers are provided free of charge from a variety of sources.
 Programs to manipulate and edit PDF files are available, usually for purchase.
 Additionally, most modern web browsers, including Chrome, Firefox, and Safari, include PDF viewing capabilities, replacing browser plugins that were previously created for such purposes.

 There are many software options for creating PDFs, including the PDF printing capabilities built into macOS, iOS, and most Linux distributions.
 Much document processing software including LibreOffice, Microsoft Office 2007 (if updated to SP2) and later, WordPerfect 9, and Scribus can export documents in PDF.
 There are many PDF print drivers for Microsoft Windows, the pdfTeX typesetting system, the DocBook PDF tools, applications developed around Ghostscript and Adobe Acrobat itself as well as Adobe InDesign, Adobe FrameMaker, Adobe Illustrator, Adobe Photoshop, that allow a "PDF printer" to be set up, which when selected sends output to a PDF file instead of a physical printer.
 Google's online office suite Google Docs allows uploading and saving to PDF.
 Some web apps offer free PDF editing and annotation tools.

 The Free Software Foundation was "developing a free, high-quality and fully functional set of libraries and programs that implement the PDF file format and associated technologies to the ISO 32000 standard", as one of its high priority projects.
 In 2011, however, the GNU PDF project was removed from the list of "high priority projects" due to the maturation of the Poppler library, which has enjoyed wider use in applications such as Evince with the GNOME desktop environment.
-Poppler is based on Xpdf code base.
+Poppler is based on the Xpdf code base.
 There are also commercial development libraries available as listed in List of PDF software.

 The Apache PDFBox project of the Apache Software Foundation is an open source Java library, licensed under the Apache License, for working with PDF documents.